TB-blog/TB/README.md

   "nickname": "nickname", // your nickname
   "user": "TB", // your Github username
   "repo": "TB", // your repo name
-  "motto": "A man who loves the world.", // your own motto "gitalk": {
+  "gitalk": {
     "useGitalk": true, // use comment component, more details please see https://github.com/gitalk/gitalk "clientID": "***",